wsjwong/gantt-chart-for-team-lead/README.md

 - **Modal-based Editing** - Streamlined project editing through interactive modals instead of separate pages
 - **Interactive Gantt Chart** - Click on any project in the timeline to edit details and manage assignments
 - **Project Deletion** - Secure project deletion with admin-only access and confirmation dialogs
-- **Project Timeline Tracking** - Visual project timelines with start and end dates
+- **Team Capacity Tracking** - Visual team capacity monitoring with project timelines and start/end dates
 - **Date-based Planning** - Use actual dates instead of week numbers for flexible day/week/month views

 ### 👥 User Roles